stfc/pam_oauth2_device/README.md

 This usermap is in the **users* section which expects a JSON object mapping the *remote* username to an array of permissible local usernames.
 Thus, the same user could have multiple local logins using this method.
 If the local username is found here, Fred is considered authorised.
 No suffix is used in this section.

 If Fred is not authorised through any of these methods, the module falls back to an LDAP lookup (if the **ldap** section is configured).
 The LDAP query takes a configured filter and substitutes the *remote* username for a `%s` part of the filter, and queries a configured attribute.
+There is also a filter\_local which, if filter is left out, will substitute the *local* username and run the query with that instead.

 If the filter is `(&(objectClass=user)(cn=%s))` then `bloggs` is substituted in our example, and a target attribute (configured with `attr`) is queried from the LDAP server.
 For example, if `attr` has the value `uid` then the equivalent of